jelmore1674/top-restaurant/README.md

 that in each function where I transition between the tabs.
 Now all I have left to do is to create the contact page, and finish up the styling so it is responsive.

+## Project is Complete

+I have finished the project.
+It was a fun project.
+I really enjoyed working on the JavaScript for this project!
+I cannnot wait to get to the next challenge.